Master's in Finance Courses

 This course is designed to introduce students to fixed income markets and securities.
 (Fall - Required for Investment Track, Elective for Corporate Track)

-This course is designed to provide students with a firm understanding of the concepts, tools and practices associated with investments in real assets, hedge funds, private equity and private credit, and structured products.
-It will include materials from the CAIA Level 1 curriculum.
-(Spring - Elective)
+This course is designed to provide students with a firm understanding of the concepts, tools and practices associated with property valuation and due diligence process.
+(Spring – Elective)

 The focus of this course is on evaluating, financing, and managing investments in real property.
 (Spring - Elective)